 Last week I shared the reveal of our budget bathroom makeover and today I’m writing about my review of the cheap peel and stick floor tile I used for the makeover.
-They make the biggest impact in the little room and I still can’t believe that I only paid $93.47 for 5 boxes.
+The vinyl stick tiles make the biggest impact in this little room and I still can’t believe that I paid under $100 for 5 boxes.
 I mean I buy jackets and shoes that cost more than that.

 I had originally wanted to rip everything out and make room for my dream walk-in shower but like so many of you, this crazy year is definitely not the year I will tackle such a project.
 I also know that making this makeover as cheap as possible would help others more than making this an extensive and expensive makeover.